Current ArrangementsInformation about the Coronavirus

 All digital offerings of the University Library continue to be available as usual.
 The enhanced digital offerings are being maintained in order to limit library visits only to those that are strictly necessary.
 The document delivery service HEDD (Heidelberg Electronic Document Delivery) is also still on offer for students of Heidelberg University.
 The same applies to ordering books from the holdings of the University Library for members of the university with postal delivery to their homes.
 Many publishing houses are supporting Heidelberg University during the coronavirus pandemic by activating additional or so far unlicensed content.

-*Update* As of Tuesday 2 June 2020, the reading room of the University Archive can be used again, with restrictions.
+As of Tuesday 2 June 2020, the reading room of the University Archive can be used again, with restrictions.
 At most three people can work in the reading room, by appointment only.
-The University Archive websites give information about access conditions and opening hours.
+Access and attendance arrangements apply.